lurogaca/bebop_mocap_control/README.md

 -> Connect to the Optitrack network

--> Connect to the drone
+-> Connect to the drone wifi network

 **Open a new terminal : Run ROS**